shorepine/tulipcc/docs/music.md

  - A scale and chord library to define musical notes in code, e.g. `music.Chord("F:min")`
  - Have total low level control of all oscillators, specifying their filters, waveform, modulation sources, ADSRs

+## A small note about Tulip Desktop

+If you're using [Tulip Desktop](tulip_desktop.md) instead of a real Tulip, things will mostly be the same.
+CV sending does not work on Tulip Desktop.
+And anytime you see `/sys/` (for example, to open an example), replace it with `../sys/`.

 ## The built-in Tulip synthesizer